kathicks/developers-dictionary/README.md

 ### Running the tests

+* If you do not have MongoDB installed, you will need to install it using the instructions [here](http://treehouse.github.io/installation-guides/mac/mongo-mac.html)
+  * You will then need to create two databases within the console called `developers-dictionary-development` and `developers-dictionary-test`
 * Download the source code by cloning this repo with `$ git clone`
 * Navigate into the root of the directory using `$ cd developers-dictionary`
 * Within the command line, run `$ npm test`